Prabhu-Kailash/Kemuri-SkillAssessment/README.md

 # Stock calculator - With Vanilla Node JS
 #### Calculates when to to buy and sell stocks based on input (CSV) file with headers [ date, stock_name, price ].
-No frontend/backend frameworks been used in making of this application.
+No frontend/backend frameworks been used in making of this web application.

 ### Libraries/Modules :-
 * Papa Parse - frontend library used to parse CSV file to JSON from client end.
-* In build Node libraries (http, fs, path) used to create this web application.
+* In built Node libraries (http, fs, path) used to create this responsive web application.

 ### Assumptions/Constraints :-
 ---